 To understand how our lives became so devoid of healthy sleep, we should think back to the begging of the 1980’s.
 I don’t mean the hefty implications of Ronald Ragan and Margaret Thatcher’s blanketing neoliberal policies.
 I’m not talking about the World Bank’s structural adjustment of Africa or Argentina’s invasion of the Falkland Islands.
 No, in the timeline of sleep’s history, something far more important happened among the neo leg warmers and new romantics of the 80’s.

 Flung into superstardom during America’s 1960’s counter-culture revolution, Fonda quickly became one of Hollywood’s most beloved sweethearts.
 She glided effortlessly between stage and screen, awards ceremonies and political rallies, holding a passionate advocacy of American civil rights in one hand and female empowerment in the other.
-Fonda’s opposition of America’s campaign in Vietnam is remembered by many, in part due to the one notorious photo of her sitting on an anti-aircraft gun in Hanoi.
+Many remember Fonda’s opposition of America’s campaign in Vietnam, in part due to the one notorious photo of her sitting on an anti-aircraft gun in Hanoi.
 But as young America’s sweetheart passed through her twenties, her sympathy became increasing directed towards the socialist cause.
 The Cold War standoff between Russia and the U.S. continued to pull the world into its conflicting political philosophies.
 Filmmaker Adam Curtis even blames socialism’s increasingly complex politics for Fonda’s retreat from activism.

 Whether this holds true or not, I’ll leave for you to decide.
 But what is unequivocal is that Jane Fonda’s evolution from political activist into fitness guru irrevocably changed her lack of control over the reality of being, into a total control over the reality of existing.